KOALA: A Kalman Optimization Algorithm with Loss Adaptivity: Risk Minimization through Kalman Filtering

 In machine learning, we are interested in minimizing the \emph{expected risk}

-with respect to some loss $\ell$ that is a function of both the data $\xi\in\mathbb{R}^d$, with $d$ the data dimensionality, and the model parameters $x \in \mathbb{R}^n$ (\eg, the weights of a neural network), where $n$ is the number of parameters in the model.
-We consider the case, which is of common interest today, where both $d$ and $n$ are very large ($\sim 10^6$).
+with respect to some loss $\ell$ that is a function of both the data $\xi\in\mathbb{R}^d$ with $d$ the data dimensionality, $p(\xi)$ is the probability density function of $\xi$, and the model parameters $x \in \mathbb{R}^n$ (\eg, the weights of a neural network), where $n$ is the number of parameters in the model.
+We consider the big data case, which is of common interest today, where both $d\gg 1$ and $n\gg 1$ (\eg, in the order of $10^6$).
 For notational simplicity, we do not distinguish the supervised and unsupervised learning cases by concatenating all data into a single vector $\xi$ (\eg, in the case of image classification we stack in $\xi$ both the input image and the output label).
-In practice, we have access to only a finite set of samples and thus resolve to optimize the \emph{empirical risk}
+In practice, we have access to only a finite set of samples and thus settle for the \emph{empirical risk} optimization

-where $\xi_i\sim p(\xi)$, for $i=1,\dots,m$, are our training dataset samples.
-Because of the nonconvex nature of the loss function with respect to the model parameters, this risk is then optimized via an iterative method such as gradient descent.
+and $\xi_i\sim p(\xi)$, for $i=1,\dots,m$, are our training dataset samples.
+The above risk is often optimized iteratively via a gradient descent method, because a closed form solution (\eg, as with least squares) is typically not available.

-Since in current datasets $m$ can be very large, the computation of the gradient of the empirical risk at each iteration is too demanding.
-To address this issue, the stochastic gradient descent (SGD) method \cite{SGD} minimizes instead the following risk approximation
+Moreover, since in current datasets $m$, the number of training samples, can be very large, the computation of the gradient of the empirical risk at each iteration is too demanding.
+To address this issue, the stochastic gradient descent (SGD) method \cite{SGD} minimizes the following \emph{minibatch risk} at each iteration time $k$